SufficientlySecure/calendar-import-export/README.md

 ## Build with Gradle

 1. Run the Gradle wrapper (shell commands ``./gradlew build``, ``./gradlew clean`` etc)
+2. Run ``./gradlew --help`` for help and ``./gradlew tasks`` for a list of available build tasks.
+2. If needed, edit "iCalImportExport/build.gradle" to change the "compileSdkVersion" and/or "buildToolsVersion" numbers to match what you installed using the SDK Manager.

 ## Build with Android Studio